8LWXpg/RegExHotstring/README.md

 Use `Space`, `Tab` or `Enter` to trigger RegExHotstring.

-## usage
+## Usage

 `RegExHotstring(String, CallBack, Options)`

 - String:
   - [RegEx string](https://www.autohotkey.com/docs/v2/misc/RegEx-QuickRef.htm)
 - CallBack:
-  - calls function with [RegExMatchInfo](https://www.autohotkey.com/docs/v2/lib/RegExMatch.htm#MatchObject) as argument
+  - calls function with [RegExMatchInfo](https://www.autohotkey.com/docs/v2/lib/RegExMatch.htm#MatchObject) as argument and clear string that triggers it
-  - RegExReplace string
+  - RegExReplace string, works like [RegExReplace](https://www.autohotkey.com/docs/v2/lib/RegExReplace.htm)
 - Options:
   - \* (asterisk): An ending character (e.g. Space, Tab, or Enter) is not required to trigger the hotstring. use *0 to turn this option back off.